FramoDv/MeteoItalyBot/README.md

 # MeteoItalyBot
-MeteoItaly is a simple PHP Telegram bot to know your local weather condition in a simple way.
+MeteoItaly is a simple PHP Telegram bot to know your local weather condition in the simplest way.